 Yes, it may seem like a lot of detail, but that’s what will set you up for success long-term.
 You have your way of doing things, and if you want others to do it your way, you have to systematize it.
 Then it becomes the organization’s way of doing things.

-10 must-have systems for the small fundraising office
+10 must-have fundraising systems for the small nonprofit

 After working in fundraising for nearly 20 years, I’ve found that these are the systems you absolutely must have if you want to raise more money in the coming year.